bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 77°
-- Overcast
+- Clear
-- 94% humidity
+- 91% humidity
-- 9 mph wind
+- 8 mph wind
-- 95% cloud cover
+- 3% cloud cover
-- 23 AQI 🟩
+- 22 AQI 🟩
-- 2.47 inches of rain in the past 24 hours
+- 1.77 inches of rain in the past 24 hours
-- 2.34 inches of rain expected in the next 48 hours
+- 2.39 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>